 Most of the university assignments that are given to students are aimed at improving their language and writing skills.
 It is definitely worth taking advantage of this opportunity to be great at writing because this exercise prepares you well for your exams.
+So read on to learn more about how to structure an Academic Strengths and Weaknesses Essay.

 For this, you need to make a detailed plan in your mind of how should you go about it.
 Doing a little research on the topic is of great help so that you know exactly what to write.
 In fact, you need to structure the essay well because the structure is the key to making a reader hooked on to the content presented by you.